 Educative curriculum materials (ECM) are designed to help “increase teachers’ knowledge in specific instances of instructional decision making but also help them develop more general knowledge that they can apply flexibly in new situations” (Davis & Krajcik, 2005, p.
 3).
 In this project, we have created educative curriculum materials for teacher educators that are intended to provide them with support for developing elementary teachers’ CKT.
 Each set of materials focuses on CKT at the intersection of a specific content idea (e.g., conservation of matter) and a science teaching practice (e.g., eliciting student ideas).

 The development of the CKT Packets was a collaborative effort, and followed an empirically and theoretically grounded design process.
-A CKT Packet is built around a particular task (similar to those on the assessment) and is flexibly designed for use in a variety of course contexts (e.g., content courses or methods courses) and professional development settings.
+The CKT packet model was adapted with the authors permission from a model used in mathematics education (Nabors, Oláh, Howell, Lai, & Delucia, 2018; 2020).
+Similar to the ‘mini-cases’ in mathematics education (Oláh, Howell, Lai, & DeLucia, 2018), each CKT Packet is built around a particular task (similar to those on the assessment).
+These tasks are flexibly designed for use in a variety of course contexts (e.g., content courses or methods courses) and professional development settings.
 Educative features of the CKT packets are intended to support teacher educators in engaging elementary teachers and teacher candidates in the task in ways that support the development of their CKT.
 Specific supports are provided to help teacher educators anticipate, elicit, and understand elementary teachers’ thinking in regard to the focus CKT learning goals.

 Davis, E. A., & Krajcik, J. S. (2005).
 Designing educative curriculum materials to promote teacher learning.
 Educational Researcher, 34(3), 3-14.